njohnso6/nia_snakemake_class/03_reproducibility/A.md

 ```
 Notice the exact version is specified -- Biowulf may change the default version at any time.

-Unfortunately, workflows using these cannot be published for the wider community, and Biowulf may not have the tool
+Unfortunately, workflows using that use Biowulf modules cannot be published to the wider community.
+Further, Biowulf may not have the tool
 you need.

 ## Conda